vosonlab/vosonSML/README.md

 myYoutubeAuth <- readRDS("~/.youtube_auth")
 ```

+## Where to next?

+Continue working with the network graphs using the `igraph` package and check out some examples of plots in the [Introduction to vosonSML](https://vosonlab.github.io/vosonSML/articles/Intro-to-vosonSML.html) vignette.
+The `graphml` files produced by `vosonSML` are also easily imported into software such as [Gephi](https://gephi.org/) for further visualization and exploration of networks.

+As an alternative to `vosonSML` using the R command-line interface we have also developed an R Shiny app called [VOSON Dash](https://vosonlab.github.io/VOSONDash/).
+It provides a user friendly GUI for the collection of data using `vosonSML` and has additional network visualization and analysis features.

-For more detailed function information and examples, please refer to the  [Reference](https://vosonlab.github.io/vosonSML/reference/index.html) page.
+For more detailed information about functions and their parameters, please refer to the [Reference](https://vosonlab.github.io/vosonSML/reference/index.html) page.

 ## Special thanks